KaisarFS/vuetify-playlist/README.md

 # vuetify-playlist
-The course files for the Vuetify playlist on The Net Ninja YouTube channel.
+The course files for the Vuetify playlist on The Net Ninja

 # Instructions
 To see the course files, make sure you select the appropriate branch.
 E.g. to see lesson 9 10 code you would select the lesson-10 branch.